Go to CycleBuy Flyers

 Q. I hear that lithium crank poorly when it gets cold, is that right?

 A. Lithium do increase in resistance more as temperature drops, compared to lead-acid.
 However, they also react to cranking under cold conditions in a much better way.
-Lead-acid will increase resistance on each subsequent cranking attempt, until it won’t turn over.
-If your LFX fails to start the engine on first crank, that first crank has warmed the battery, and the second attempt will be much stronger, and so on until you get a good start.

 Q. Can Shorai LFX be fully discharged and then disposed in regular garbage?